kalam360/mpc-ecdsa-js/README.md

 ### Secret Sharing

 In this demo, [Shamir Secret Sharing(SSS)](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing) is used for parties to have *shares* without revealing secret information, such as secret key of EC, nonce `k` in signing protocol.
 A prime field is used for polinomial computations.
-This is a *k-out-of-n* protocol for any *n* and *k* satisfy *n <= 2k - 1*, where *n* is the total number of parties, and *k* is the number of honest parties.
+This is a *k-out-of-n* protocol for any *n* and *k* satisfy *2k - 1 <= n*, where *n* is the total number of parties, and *k* is the minimum number of parties required to reconstruct secrets.

 ### Security